Chalk Farm tube station: Station layout

-Chalk Farm station lies at the intersection of Chalk Farm Road, Haverstock Hill (the northern extension of Camden High Street) and Adelaide Road, which create an angular intersection that forms the centre of the neighbourhood of the same name.
+Chalk Farm station lies at the intersection of Haverstock Hill (the northern extension of Chalk Farm Road) and Adelaide Road, which create an angular intersection that forms the centre of the neighbourhood of the same name.

 Architecture

 Chalk Farm's narrow, wedge-shaped station building gives it the longest frontage of any of the stations designed by architect Leslie Green for the three tube lines owned by the Underground Electric Railways Company of London and opened in 1906 and 1907.
 It also has the shallowest lift shafts of any Underground station (21 ft).
 Station refurbishment by Tube Lines was completed in 2005.
 The station is a Grade II listed building.

 Connections

-London Buses routes 31, 168 and 393 and night routes N5, N28 and N31 serve the station.
+London Buses routes 1, 31, 393 and night routes N5, N28 and N31 serve the station.